Skip to main content

 Immune checkpoint inhibitors

 An important part of the immune system is its ability to keep itself from attacking normal cells in the body.
-To do this, it uses “checkpoints” or proteins on immune cells that need to be turned on (or off) to start an immune response.
-Cancer cells sometimes use checkpoints to avoid being attacked by the immune system.
-Drugs that target these checkpoints can be used to treat some people with small cell lung cancer (SCLC).
+To do this, it uses “checkpoint” proteins on immune cells, which act like switches that need to be turned on (or off) to start an immune response.
+Cancer cells sometimes use these checkpoints to avoid being attacked by the immune system.

-• Atezolizumab (Tecentriq) and durvalumab (Imfinzi) target PD-L1, a protein related to PD-1 that is found on some tumor cells and immune cells.
-Blocking this protein can also help boost the immune response against cancer cells.
 These drugs can be used as part of the first treatment for advanced SCLC, along with etoposide and a platinum chemo drug (like carboplatin or cisplatin).
-Either drug can then be continued alone as maintenance therapy.
-This combination of PD-L1 immunotherapy with chemotherapy also seems to help some people with SCLC live longer.
+Either drug can then be continued alone as maintenance therapy after the chemo is done.

 These drugs are given as an intravenous (IV) infusion, typically every 2, 3, or 4 weeks.

-Possible side effects of immunotherapy for SCLC
+Possible side effects of checkpoint inhibitors

-Other, more serious side effects occur less often.
+Other, more serious side effects occur less often:

 Infusion reactions: Some people might have an infusion reaction while getting these drugs.
 This is like an allergic reaction, and can include fever, chills, flushing of the face, rash, itchy skin, feeling dizzy, wheezing, and trouble breathing.
 It’s important to tell your doctor or nurse right away if you have any of these symptoms while getting these drugs.